HdrHistogram/HdrHistogram.NET/README.md

 When a value recorded in the histogram exceeds the `expectedIntervalBetweenValueSamples` parameter, recorded histogram data will reflect an appropriate number of additional values, linearly decreasing in steps of `expectedIntervalBetweenValueSamples`, down to the last value that would still be higher than `expectedIntervalBetweenValueSamples`.

 To illustrate why this corrective behavior is critically needed in order to accurately represent value distribution when large value measurements may lead to missed samples, imagine a system for which response times samples are taken once every 10 msec to characterize response time distribution.
-The hypothetical system behaves "perfectly" for 100 seconds (10,000 recorded samples), with each sample showing a 1msec response time value.
+The hypothetical system behaves "perfectly" for 100 seconds (10,000 recorded samples), with each sample showing a 1 msec response time value.
 At each sample for 100 seconds (10,000 logged samples at 1 msec each).
 The hypothetical system then encounters a 100 sec pause during which only a single sample is recorded (with a 100 second value).
 The raw data histogram collected for such a hypothetical system (over the 200 second scenario above) would show ~99.99% of results at 1 msec or below, which is obviously "not right".